What to expect if you make a complaint to us

 - whether an investigation is likely to lead to a positive outcome for you and/or lead to an improvement in the organisation's procedures.

-This takes around 10 days to complete.
+This takes around one month to complete.
 During this stage of the investigation, the investigator will contact you to discuss your complaint.

 At this point there can be a number of outcomes.
 The investigator may:

 - determine that your complaint does not need to be investigated further

 - work with you and the organisation to achieve/reach an outcome

 More information from you and/or the organisation may be required.
 We may also undertake site visits or conduct interviews with you and/or the organisation’s staff.

 The time needed to complete an investigation depends on the complexity of the complaint and the amount of information we need to collect.
 Most investigations are completed within three months and straightforward matters are finalised much quicker than that.
 If an investigation is going to take longer we will let you know.